Spritsail: Barges

 The spritsail was best known from its use in the Thames sailing barge, which employs two similarly sized spars to form the framework for the sail area.
 In a barge, the mast is stepped vertically in a mast case or tabernacle, whilst the sprit is suspended by chain stanliffs (standing lifts) from the hounds at the mast head at an angle of about 30° from vertical, with sprit to the starboard side of the mast.
 The heel of the sprit is secured to the mast, by the muzzle, which allows the sprit the freedom to move laterally, nearly as far to each side as the shrouds.
 This enables the vessel to reach and run.
 The instability caused by allowing such a weighty spar to extend too far away from the vessel's centreline, however, had to be borne in mind when designing hull and rigging.
 The peak of the sail is permanently attached to the head of the sprit, which is steadied by two sets of vangs.

 The spritsail rig was normally used without a boom.
 (The latter was usually found on fore-and-aft rigged vessels to keep the mainsail in an aerodynamically efficient shape.)
-Such loose-footed sails can also be found on gaff-rigged Norfolk wherrys and the bawley class of vessel.
+Such loose-footed sails can also be found on gaff-rigged Norfolk wherries and the bawley class of vessel.
 The spritsail was a feature of the Cromster where the ability to furl the foot of the sail and raise the sheets, made gunnery much more readily possible.
 The sail could still be controlled using the vangs.